Ramona Singer Talks Bethenny Frankel’s Divorce Ahead Of ‘RHONY’ Season 9

 “Well, yes and no because I don’t think you can compare a 23 year marriage to a 2 year marriage… It’s night and day,” Singer explained, according to a report by The Daily Dish on March 29.

 Bethenny Frankel and Ramona Singer have been at odds at times, but when it comes to the breakup of their marriages, they went through things with their former partners around the same time.
-As fans will recall, Bethenny Frankel and her former husband, Jason Hoppy, parted ways in late 2012 after just 2 years of marriage.
-A while later, it was reported that Ramona Singer had caught her husband of more than 2 decades cheating on her with another woman.
+As fans will recall, Bethenny Frankel and her former husband, Jason Hoppy, parted ways in late 2012 after just two years of marriage.
+A while later, it was reported that Ramona Singer had caught her husband of more than two decades cheating on her with another woman.

 “I think [Bethenny Frankel] her it’s been very difficult because she has a very young child.
 And I’m fortunate my daughter [Avery], when I was having my problems, was 18, can make up her own mind, and wasn’t really living at home anymore,” Singer continued to Access Hollywood.